-- 3. Students who have received more than 02 academic warnings may be temporarily re-accepted if the following criteria are satisfied: - a) The student has been evaluated and accepted by his/her Department or school; - The student has completed all procedures at his/her Department or school in a timely manner and signed up for a salvaging semester; - c) Other special circumstances shall be taken into consideration by the Rector at the behest of the OUAA.
-After the student has been temporarily re-accepted, he or she may be officially re-accepted if he or she does not commit any violations in the following semester. - 4.
+- d) The student has dropped out of university for more than 01 semester or has not done the procedures to enroll in an academic module. - e) The student has violated academic affairs, disciplinary, and other IU regulations to the point of dismissal. - f) Other special circumstances which shall be decided by the Rector. - Students who have received more than 02 academic warnings may be temporarily re- accepted if the following criteria are satisfied: - The student has been evaluated and accepted by his/her department or school. - b) The student has completed all procedures at his/her department or school in a timely manner and signed up for a salvaging semester. - c) Other special circumstances shall be taken into consideration by the Rector at the behest of the OUAA.
+After the student has been temporarily re-accepted, he or she may be officially reaccepted if he or she does not commit any violations in the following semester. - 4.
 Academic advisors are responsible for tracking the progress of students and reporting to their school/department to issue academic warnings by semester.
-This is done in order for lowperforming students to correct and adjust their academic schedules so that they may be able to graduate within the prescribed timeframe. - Every year, the university will issue academic disciplinary measures in two batches: after the first semester and after the summer semester.
-Academic performance during the summer semester will be considered an extension of the second semester's performance and calculated jointly.
-The OUAA will process the statistics and compile a list of students considered for disciplinary measure.
-The final verdict shall be issued by an Academic affairs council, which is comprised of representatives from all schools/departments.
-The verdict shall then be announced to the students and their respective schools/departments as well as sent to their permanent residencies.
+This is done in order for lowperforming students to correct and adjust their academic schedules so that they may be able to graduate within the prescribed timeframe. - 5.
+Every year, the university will issue academic disciplinary measures in two batches: after the first semester and after the

-- 6. In case the student is expelled from the university, his/her accumulated academic results will be reserved for 3 years from the date of the decision for expulsion. - The calculation, evaluation and classification of training points will be conducted in accordance with the framework for evaluating students' training points.
+- 6. In case the student is expelled from the university, his/her accumulated academic results will be reserved for 3 years from the date of the decision for expulsion. - 7.
+The calculation, evaluation and classification of training points will be conducted in accordance with the framework for evaluating students' training points.